GeyserMC/GeyserWiki/_docs/geyser/geyser-command-line-arguments-and-system-properties.md

   - Allows you to disable the warning about pings being printed to the console when debug mode is enabled.
 - ```-DGeyser.UseDirectAdapters=true```
   - Allows you to disable the usage of NMS adapters.
+- ```-DGeyser.BedrockNetworkThreads=8```
+  - Allows you to set the number of threads used for the Bedrock networking.
+This is not set to a specific number by default, but is instead calculated based on the available resources.

 ## Geyser-Standalone specific options: